5 tested and approved productivity tips for entrepreneurial parents

 When starting out on your own you may not be generating income or be profitable for a while, and so deciding when to invest in childcare can be a difficult decision.

 You can start by trying to work when baby is napping or playing at your feet, but that completely depends on the personality of your child.
 Personally, working with baby around was too difficult so having family take care of him a day or two a week was a great option for me to have.

 I now split childcare between family and nursery, which means I get a solid 3.5 – 4 days a week of childfree working time.
-Co-working spaces which combine childcare with a desk to work at are a great option too, like Cuckooznest in London or Farm Work Play in Kent.
+Co-working spaces which combine childcare with a desk to work at are a great option too, like Cuckooznest in London.

 2. Have a support network